sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

-- *Low IPC and High Cache Miss Ratios.*  Low IPC means most of CPU time is spend waiting for completion of time consuming operations such as memory access, while high cache miss ratios means the caches need more help.
+- *Low IPC and High Cache Miss Ratios.*  Low IPC means most of CPU time is spend waiting for completion of time consuming operations such as memory access, while high cache miss ratios means the caches doesn't help it well.
   DAMON is not for cache level optimization, but for DRAM level.
 However, improving DRAM management will also help this case by reducing the memory operation latency.
 - *Memory Over-commitment and Unknown Users.*  If you are doing memory overcommitment and you cannot control every user of your system, memory bank run could happen at anytime.
-You can estimate when it will happen based on DAMON's monitoring results and act earlier to avoid the pressure.
+You can estimate when it will happen based on DAMON's monitoring results and act earlier to avoid or deal better with the crisis.
-- *Frequent Memory Pressure.*  Frequent memory pressure means wrong configuration or existance of memory hog.
-DAMON will help you finding right configuration and/or the criminal.
+- *Frequent Memory Pressure.*  Frequent memory pressure means wrong configuration or existance of memory hogs.
+DAMON will help you finding right configuration and/or the criminals.
 - *Heterogeneous Memory System.*  If your system is utilizing memory devices that placed between DRAM and traditional hard disk, such as non-volatile memory or fast SSDs, DAMON could help you utilizing the devices more efficiently.

 Profile